-(CHSC) section 116686 to require the State Water Board to develop standards, terms, and procedures for the following:
+Secretary of State on September-28,-2018.1 Among other things, AB 2501 amended Health and Safety Code (CHSC) Sectionsection 116686 to require the State Water Board to develop standards, terms, and procedures for the following:

-- A. Ensuring compliance with subdivision (f) of CHSC section 116686, - B. Providing opportunity for public comment on selection of an Administrator and the services to be provided, - C. Providing public access to budgets, financial information, and other documents and records related to the provision of water service to the designated water system or affected residences and to the management of the designated water system by the Administrator, - D. Providing regular public meetings, notifications, opportunities for public comment, and other forms of engagement with customers of the designated water system for significant decisions or actions made on behalf of the designated water system, including, but not limited to, establishing operating budgets, altering water rates, adopting system policies, entering into long term contracts or financing commitments, and developing system projects or plans, - E. Formal requests to the State Water Board to reverse or modify a decision of an Administrator or to request substitution of an Administrator, and - F. Ensuring the Administrator acts in the best interests of the community served, - G. Development and approval of a Post-Administrator Drinking Water Service Plan to ensure compliance with CHSC Section 116686 subdivision (e).
+- A. Ensuring compliance with subdivision (f) of CHSC Sectionsection 1166862, - B. Providing opportunity for public comment on selection of an Administrator and the services to be provided, - C. Providing public access to budgets, financial information, and other documents and records related to the provision of water service to the designated water system or affected residences and to the management of the designated water system by the Administrator, - D. Providing regular public meetings, notifications, opportunities for public comment, and other forms of engagement with customers of the designated water system for significant decisions or actions made on behalf of the designated water system, including, but not limited to, establishing operating budgets, altering water rates, adopting system policies, entering into long term contracts or financing commitments, and developing system projects or plans, - E. Formal requests to the State Water Board to reverse or modify a decision of an Administrator or to request substitution of an Administrator, and - F. Ensuring the Administrator acts in the best interests of the community served, - G. Development and approval of a postPost-Administrator drinking water service planDrinking Water Service Plan to ensure compliance with CHSC Section 116686 subdivision (e)3.
 Development of the plan shall include, but is not limited to, an evaluation of long-term public governance or community ownership options.